NikolaRistovskiSingidunum/ChatAplikacija/ChatApp/README.md

 This is a chat application.
-Supported functionalities are message and multimedial files sending and receiving.
+Supported functionalities are messages and multimedia files sending and receiving.
 Additional functionalities are overview of older messages( the main page will not be poluted with old messages unless a user explicitly wants such an option)

 Used tehnologies are Spring Boot on the server side and HTML tehnologies on the client side.